airsplay/lxmert/README.md

 ),
 which allows us to develop a pre-trained model for vision-and-language tasks.

-Thanks to [Alane Suhr](http://alanesuhr.com/) for helping test LXMERT on NLVR2 unreleased test split.
+We thank [Alane Suhr](http://alanesuhr.com/) for helping test LXMERT on NLVR2 unreleased test split.

 LXRThanks.